Nuristanis: Pre-1895 Kafir society

-Prior to 1895, the Kafirs of the Hindu Kush were classified into two groups: the Siah-posh (black clad) and the Safed-posh (white clad) Kafirs, also known as the Lal-posh (red-clad), so-called because of the colour of the robes they wore.
-But the British investigator George Scott Robertson who visited Kafiristan and studied the Kafirs for about two years (1889–1891) improved upon the old classification by recognising that the Safed-posh Kafirs were actually members of several separate clans, viz, the Waigulis, Presungulis or Viron, and the Ashkuns.
-The later three groups of the Kafirs used to be collectively known as Sped-Posh Kafirs.
+Prior to 1895, the Kafirs of the Hindu Kush were classified into two groups: the Siah-Posh (black clad) and the Safed-Posh (white clad) Kafirs, also known as the Lal-Posh (red-clad), so-called because of the colour of the robes they wore.
+But the British investigator George Scott Robertson who visited Kafiristan and studied the Kafirs for about two years (1889–1891) improved upon the old classification by recognising that the Safed-Posh Kafirs were actually members of several separate clans, viz, the Waigulis, Presungulis or Viron, and the Ashkuns.
+The later three groups of the Kafirs used to be collectively known as Safed-Posh Kafirs.

-The term Siah-posh Kafirs used to designate the dominant group of Hindu Kush Kafirs inhabiting the Bashgal Valley.
-The Siah-posh Kafirs have sometimes been confused with Kalasha people of the neighbouring Chitral region in Pakistan.
+The term Siah-Posh Kafirs used to designate the dominant group of Hindu Kush Kafirs inhabiting the Bashgal Valley.
+The Siah-Posh Kafirs have sometimes been confused with Kalash people of the neighbouring Chitral region in Pakistan.

-The Siah-Posh tribe was divided into Siah-posh Katirs or Kamtoz, Siah-posh Mumans or Madugals, Siah-posh Kashtoz or Kashtan, Siah-posh Gourdesh or Istrat, and Siah-posh Kams or Kamoze.
-The Siah-posh Katirs were further divided into the Katirs, who occupied twelve villages of the lower Bashgul (Kam) country, the Kti or Katawar, who lived in two villages in the Kti Valley, the Kulam, and the Ramguli, the most numerous group, living in twenty four villages in the Ramgul Valley, in the westernmost part of Kafiristan on the Afghan frontier.
+The Siah-Posh tribe was divided into Katirs or Kamtoz, Mumans or Madugals, Kashtoz or Kashtan, Gourdesh or Istrat, and Kams or Kamoze.
+The Katirs were further divided into the Katirs, who occupied twelve villages of the lower Bashgul (Kam) country, the Kti or Katawar, who lived in two villages in the Kti Valley, the Kulam, and the Ramguli, the most numerous group, living in twenty four villages in the Ramgul Valley, in the westernmost part of Kafiristan on the Afghan frontier.

-All Siah-posh groups of Kafirs were regarded as of common origin.
+All Siah-Posh groups of Kafirs were regarded as of common origin.
 They all had a common dress and customs and spoke closely related dialects of Kati.
 Nicholas Barrington et al. reported that the Waigulis and Presungulis referred to all Siah-posh Kafirs as Katirs.

-While the Kamtoz of the lower Bashgul valley were the most numerous, the Kam of the upper Bashgul valley were the most intractable and fierce and dreaded for their military prowess.
+While the Kamtoz of the lower Bashgal Valley were the most numerous, the Kam of the upper Bashgal Valley were the most intractable and fierce and dreaded for their military prowess.